josanabr/hpc-devops/README.md

 Directories
 -----------
 As follows, a description of directories in this repository would be provided
-* **cookbooks** this directory contains Chef recipes for services which are common in different installations for computational clusters, e.g. NFS.
+* **cookbooks** this directory contains Chef recipes for services which are common on installations of computational clusters, e.g. NFS.